preciofishbone/OmniaDocsG2/release-notes/4.0.0/index.rst

 Workplace
 ***********************
-- It is now possible to base search queries on page variation url segement.
+- It is now possible to base search queries on page variation url segment.
 - Targeting for search categories.
 It is now possible to use the targeting engine on search categories. (#115142, #115263).
-- Date refiners now works as expected in advanced search (#114577, #115570).
+- Date refiners now work as expected in advanced search (#114577, #115570).
 - Updated design in advanced search (#117305, #116824).
 - Updated design for action bar item tabs.
 - Updated design for shared links.